What is Headline Inflation?

 - Headline inflation takes into consideration the prices of food and energy which is omitted in the core inflation rate.

-- Many economics have a view that online core inflation, headline inflation has proven its success in terms of a good forecast of future prices.
+- Many economics have a view that online core inflation, headline inflation have proven its success in terms of a good forecast of future prices.
 Hence it is a rational measure of inflation.

 - This measure is more useful for households since it takes into consideration changes in the cost of living of an individual.